jacobtavener/FSND_Capstone/README.md

 - DELETE:guest

 ### Environment Variables
-In the ```.env``` file, there are 4 JWT tokens, 3 for the different users holding different roles & 1 expired token for testing purposes

-- HOTEL_MANAGER
-- RECEPTION
+In the ```.env``` file, we have the following environment variables:

+- HOTEL_MANAGER - a token for a user who has the role of Hotel Manager
+- RECEPTION - a token for a user who has the role of Receptionist
-- RESTAURANT MANAGER
+- RESTAURANT MANAGER - a token for a user who has the role of Resturant Manager
-- EXPIRED_TOKEN
+- EXPIRED_TOKEN - An expired token to test the error handlers
+- DATABASE_URL - the path to the Heroku database
+- LOCAL_DOCKER_DB_URL - the path to the docker postgres db (used in development)
+- AUTH0_DOMAIN - Domain name for Auth0
+- API_AUDIENCE - API Audience

 ### Endpoints
+Please not that to access an of these endpoints, the user will have to include a valid bearer token.
+The tokens in the .env will provide access to certain endpoints depending on the permissions outlined above.

 ```
 GET '/bookings'